microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [New-MgBetaIdentityProvider](New-MgBetaIdentityProvider.md)
 Create an identity provider object that is of the type specified in the request body.
-Among the types of providers derived from identityProviderBase, you can currently create a socialIdentityProvider resource in Azure AD.
+Among the types of providers derived from identityProviderBase, you can currently create a socialIdentityProvider resource in Microsoft Entra ID.
 In Azure AD B2C, this operation can currently create a socialIdentityProvider, openIdConnectIdentityProvider, or an appleManagedIdentityProvider resource.
 This API is available in the following national cloud deployments.